If Islam was explained to me in a pub

 Archie: When a god, if you believe it was a god, with a religion to sell chose a salesman to get it done, He obviously knew what He was doing.

-Uzza: Muhammad was not a salesman, he was a merchant!
+Uzza: Muhammad was not a salesman; he was a merchant!

 Archie: Same diff!

 Uzza: It was this inspired choice of a person who knew how to take advantage of humanity’s cupidity and fears that ensured Islam would be the success that it is today.
 Muhammad, before he discovered that he had been chosen to speak on God’s behalf and implement His agenda, was a merchant, a very successful merchant.
 He and his Mentor understood advertising before advertising as we know it was understood.
-They understood how you create brand loyalty and how you get your brand out there; from using women as billboards to houses of worship as imposing monument to the awesomeness of your brand visible from almost anywhere.
+They understood how you create brand loyalty and how you get your brand out there; from using women as billboards to houses of worship as imposing monuments to the awesomeness of your brand, visible from almost anywhere.

 Gerry: How’s that?